 When all the chores are done, you can have fun in your Jeep.
 This was something that Willys Overland also knew; their advertising emphasized that a farmer could pull a plow behind a Universal Jeep all week, and then unhitch it and drive into town on Saturday night (or to church on Sunday morning.)

 Or how about doing some camping?
 This old photo shows Harry Shank and family leaving for a trip from their Glendale CA home in the early 1950s, with a KenSkill teardrop trailer behind a brand new CJ-3B.
 The trailer would match nicely with one of those aluminum hardtops as seen on Kevin's Jeep above.

 There used to be lots of auxiliary equipment for farming and industry, designed to be operated from a Jeep's power take-off points.
-You can still find implements old and new which will work just as well with a Jeep as a tractor.
+You can still find implements old and new which will work just as well with a Jeep as with a tractor.
 Bob has some tips on Running a Bush Hog From a Jeep PTO on CJ3B.info.